Keeping our Students Safe

 We are required, by law, to pass some information about you to the Department for Education (DfE).
 This information will, in turn, then be made available for the use by the local authority (LA).

-More information about how our local authority and/or the DfE collect and use student’s information, can be found at:
+More information about how the DfE collect and use student’s information, can be found at:

 Students who are unwell must report to reception where they are assessed by a first aider.
 Students must not make their own arrangements to leave school if unwell.
 Several of our administration staff are trained first-aiders, who are able to administer first aid only to your son in the event of illness or accident.
 If they are concerned about him they will contact a parent or parents’ designated ‘emergency contacts’ to ensure that s/he is taken home (or to hospital) as quickly as possible.